 It showed wedging and/or compression of T12.
-But, with just an x-ray, he couldn’t tell if it was a new injury or something that had happened at some other time.
+He said that with just an x-ray he could not tell if it was a new injury or something that had happened at some other time.

-Dr. Stoetzel didn’t place any restrictions on Mr. Davis.
+Dr. Stoetzel did not place any restrictions on Mr. Davis.

 He said that he would need an x-ray from before the accident to determine if the compression fracture was caused by the fall.

 Treating Doctor Said Compression Fracture More Likely Than Not Came from the Fall

 Dr. Stoetzel said that more likely than not the T12 fracture came from the July 22, 2014 fall.